 He is a member of the European Society for Human Reproduction and Embryology (ESHRE) and the Hungarian Society for Obstetrical and Gynaecological Sonography.

-Dr Antonios Vlismas has extensive background in the management of complex fertility problems and passionately believes that fertility treatment should be tailored to the individual needs of each patient.
+Dr Vlismas has an extensive background in the management of complex fertility problems and passionately believes that fertility treatment should be tailored to the individual needs of each patient.

 He is highly experienced in dealing with difficult cases of egg collection and embryo transfer.
 His area of expertise is recurrent implantation failure and recurrent miscarriage.
 Dr Vlismas has authored several publications in peer-reviewed medical journals and has numerous presentations in international congresses.